giry-dev/mangrove-docs/docs/SDK/getting-started/deploy-kandel.md

 ### Close Kandel strategy and withdraw funds

-At some point the Kandel instance will be closed (for instance due to price movements) and this can be easily done with the [retractAndWithdraw](../technical-references/code/classes/KandelInstance.md#retractandwithdraw) function.
-This will withdraw all funds (both tokens and provision) from the Kandel instance and retract all offers.
+At some point, you might want to close your Kandel strategy (for instance due to price movements).
+This can be easily done with the [retractAndWithdraw](../technical-references/code/classes/KandelInstance.md#retractandwithdraw) function.
+It will withdraw all funds (both tokens and provision) from the Kandel instance and retract all offers.

 ```javascript reference
 https://github.com/mangrovedao/mangrove-ts/blob/ddd1250a619b98503524a5cae429f8fc30145f0c/packages/mangrove.js/examples/tutorials/deploy-kandel.js#L132-L178